-Given that it’s been reported to take up to 9 return visits to a site in some cases to finally close a purchase, you can see how you don’t have any time to waste.
+Passively waiting for users to wander onto your social media or click a Display ad isn’t a great strategy either.
+Given that it can take up to nine return visits to a site to finally close a purchase, you don’t have any time to waste.

-And the RLSA stats show the importance of combining the retargeting capabilities of ordinary remarketing campaigns with retargeting lists filled only with facebook pixels and the simple, purchase ready users of the Google Search Network.
+RLSA stats show the importance of combining ordinary remarketing campaigns with retargeting lists filled only with Facebook pixels and the simple, purchase ready users of the Google Search Network.

 Requirements For RLSAs

 To start using RLSAs, you need to create a remarketing list.
 For that, you need to add remarketing tags to your site, which is a snippet of code provided by Google Ads.